99marwan/Health-Monitoring-System/README.md

 reports for multiple services contain valuable data if we are going to monitor the services status and health.

-•We are required to calculate the below analytics over the data persisted in HDFS using Map Reduce jobs.
+-We are required to calculate the below analytics over the data persisted in HDFS using Map Reduce jobs.
  -The mean CPU utilization for each service
  -The mean Disk utilization for each service
  -The mean RAM utilization for each service